vancouver/organizers/README.md

 That's all the mandatory steps.
 Here are some optional steps:

-#### Make a logo
+### Step 4 (optional)

-You can [use this .AI/.SVG template](https://github.com/nodeschool/nodeschool.github.io/tree/master/images/make-a-sticker) to design your own custom nodeschool sticker/logo.
+You can [use this .AI/.SVG template](https://github.com/nodeschool/nodeschool.github.io/tree/master/images/make-a-sticker) to design your own custom vancouver-meetup sticker/logo.
 There is also a [design helper](http://www.finnpauls.de/nodeschool-stickerify/) for the browser based on the design for sketching a simple sticker.